 That aside, pet-friendly fertilizers will all have some common components.
 Firstly, they are for the most part organic or composed of something organic.
 Though commercial options may have been processed and contain other additives, the base ingredient will be natural matter, such as seaweed, animal products, compost or manure.
 Such fertilizers are attractive in comparison to ones made from lab chemicals, as they’ll be a lot safer if your pet does end up ingesting them.

-- Grass clippings: Leaving the grass clippings on your lawn after you mow it is one great way to keep your grass fertilized.
+- Grass Clippings Are Under-Rated: Leaving the grass clippings on your lawn after you mow it is one great way to keep your grass fertilized.
 After being cut, the grass clippings release nitrogen, which is one of the most essential ingredients for plant growth.
 It’s easy, low maintenance, and best of-all, it almost certainly won’t bother your pet; they’re unlikely to eat any of the grass clippings or even be particularly bothered by it if they do.
 That’s because grass clippings a normal part of lawn maintenance and your pet is probably already used to them.

 If You Have A Pet, Do You Need Pet-Friendly Grass Seed?

 If you have a pet, it might not be totally necessary to buy an organic/pet-friendly grass seed, as long as you know you can control your pet and keep them off of your lawn for a while as the grass is being sown, or if you know that you can bury the seeds deeply enough that your pet won’t be able to ingest or otherwise access them.

 However, even if you’re totally sure of all that, it’s probably a good idea nonetheless to go for a seed and fertilizer combination that you know will be safe.

 Growing Grass For A Pet’s Lawn Shouldn’t Be Overly Hard